openspim/openspim.github.io/xopenspim/alignment_FOV.md

 ## Preparations:
 -   **Prepare 1% agarose with fluorescent beads**
 -   **fill the acquisition chamber with water**
-<span style="color:darkred; font-weight:bold">Careful!
-Particularly in an X-OpenSPIM setup with two detection objectives, it is crucial that the glass capillary with its column of agarose is positioned well in the center of the chamber before proceeding with the alignment!</span>&nbsp;</br>
 <details><summary>Click here for more details:</summary>
 <p>
 -   Prepare 1% water agarose containing fluorescent beads (e.g., 1:2000), which fit the laser excitation and emission filters of your OpenSPIM system.
 Sonicate the beads in a 1:100 stock solution for 3 min before mixing them with water agarose or vigorously vortex it for several minutes to avoid clustering.</br>